PedroCost4/NoteKeeper-back/README.md

 <br>

-This is the back end of a note keeper, using the technologies described below:
+This is the back end of a note keeper app, using the technologies described below:

 - Using PostgreSQL as DataBase using Prisma ORM.